-Set the System IDentity within the WACN of the P25 system being tested.
+This key sets the System IDentity within the WACN of the P25 system being tested.
 The range of values is from hexadecimal 000 to FFF.
-Alpha numeric entries are made using the $\blacktriangle \lor$ (Up/Down), and $\blacktriangleleft \triangleright$ (Left/Right) keys, numeric keypad, and spin knob.
+Alphanumeric entries are made using the ▲ ▼ (Up/Down) and ⋖► (Left/Right) keys, numeric keypad, and spin knob.